The Chase

 The total runtime of The Chase is 86 minutes (1h 26m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.2/10, and global collection metrics, The Chase stands as a challenging project for the creators.
-It remains an essential piece of the 1946 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.2/10, and global performance metrics, The Chase is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1946 cinematic calendar.

 Frequently Asked Questions